sanssonu/CO2-emissions-dashboard/README.md

 </ul>
 <p>This will create an isolated environment for our Python project so that this project can have its own dependencies and packages, regardless of whatever dependencies every other project has.</p>
 <li>
-Install hvplot and Jupyter Lab with:<br>
+Install hvPlot and Jupyter Lab with:<br>

      pip3 install hvplot jupyterlab
 ![cmd-02](https://user-images.githubusercontent.com/73981055/214107468-f8134d97-27e4-46bc-a07f-72439d1f29ff.PNG)